-Exceptions to the substitution requirement may be allowed under any of the following circumstances:
+Exceptions to the substitution requirement "may" be allowed in the following circumstances:

-- WSDOT deletes the COA firm's intended work. - The Contractor can show substantial financial loss if a substitution is required. - The work has progressed to the point where no other work remains to be subcontracted. - The DBE subcontractor has taken the positive step of graduating from the DBE program.
+- WSDOT deletes the COA firm's intended work. - The Contractor can demonstrate, to the satisfaction of the State Construction office and the Office of Equal Opportunity, that substantial financial loss if a substitution is required. - The work has progressed to the point where no other work remains to be subcontracted. - The DBE subcontractor has taken the positive step of graduating from the DBE program.